greg0rygreg/SoundsEz/README.md

 ### 'espeak-ng not detected'
 install it dude what are you doing

+### 'Couldn't read user://audiofiles.json'
+Give SoundsEz permission to write in AppData or run it as administrator

 ## Linux
 ### 'espeak-ng not detected'
 install it dude what are you doing

+### 'Couldn't read user://audiofiles.json'
+Give SoundsEz permission to write in ~/.local/share or run it as superuser

 # Mentionables
 ## Windows